gbabohernest/roadmap.sh-CLI-projects/Task Tracker/task-track-cli/README.md

 **Commands**

-1. `Add a Task`
+1. `**Add a Task**`
-    Add a new task with a description.
+Add a new task with a description
     ```bash
         add <description>

         Example
         add Buy Groceries

 2. `List Tasks`
 List all tasks or filter them by status.
     ```bash
     list
     list <status>

     Example
     list
     list todo

 3. `Update a Task`
 Update a task's description or mark its status.
     ```bash
     update <task_id> <description>

     Example
     update 1 Complete the assignment.

 4. `Delete a Task`
 Delete a task by its ID.
     ```bash
         delete <task_id>